Skip to Content

 Although Yoho National Park offers hundreds of hiking trails to appease the summer traveler, it also has some roadside stops worthy of a visit.
 These include the Natural Bridge, the Spiral Tunnel Lookout, and the Great Divide, also known as the Continental Divide.

-If you’re spending a week in any of the parks, the yearly fee of CAD 72.25 is more practical.
+While Yoho National Park has an entry fee, the money goes towards maintaining the park.
+If you’re spending a week in any of the parks, the yearly fee is more practical.
 It’s money well spent investing in a Canadian Natural asset that our descendants can enjoy.